180 Sublingual Tablets ( SKU: 9285, NPN: 80036632 )

 |Each Tablet Contains:|

 |Melatonin (vegetarian source)||3 mg|

 Lactose monohydrate, microcrystalline cellulose, natural peppermint flavour, croscarmellose sodium, vegetable grade magnesium stearate (lubricant).

+Recommended Adult Dose: Do not drive or use machinery for 5 hours after taking melatonin.
 Dissolve 1 tablet under the tongue at bedtime once per day or as directed by a health care practitioner.
 Consult a health care practitioner for use beyond 4 weeks.